Bill Ryder-Jones at Future Yard Festival, Birkenhead

 Outside the chapel people compete for Bill’s attention, longing to spill their guts right back at him.
 He smiles at a man who told him he didn’t think much of his last show, but this one was phenomenal.
 He hugs your history teacher as she tells him what her brother’s name was, and he draws his sunglasses back down like a shield.
 “Don’t tell me this now,” he says, softly.
 “You’ll only make me cry.”

 It’s a different story later that night at the Town Hall.
-Being a headline act isn’t the endgame, it turns out, but a battle.
+Being a headline act isn’t the endgame, it turns out, but just another battle.
 While Bill acknowledges tons of old friends and relatives and hairdressers in the crowd, it’s the chattering faces of strangers which seem to slowly unravel him.

 This is a gig where pints are the real headliner, and people chat over the music as though it were only some distant pub jukebox.
 Gossiping hard, they barely register Bill’s acerbic asides, as he flits between sunny and saturnine.
 Every so often there’s a round of industrial-strength shushing, but it’s too late.